 Equal Futures was set up by a group of parents to reduce loneliness and isolation for people with disabilities by building Circles of Friendship with a view to achieving individual goals.
-The project will involve Equal Futures working with Glasgow East End Carers Hub to provide circles of support for children, young people or adults with autism and their families.
+The project will involve Equal Futures working with local organisations in the East End of Glasgow to provide befriending or circle facilitation to support children, young people or adults with autism and their families.

-As a volunteer Circle Facilitator you will be provided full training by Equal Futures in order to support you to bring the Circle together for the person with autism.
-We match a Circle Facilitator by looking for someone who has similar interests.
-The Circle Facilitator helps everyone have conversations which lead to actions.
-They follow up on ideas and encourage Circle members to be active participants.
+As a volunteer Befriender or Circle Facilitator you will be provided full training by Equal Futures in order to support you to work with the person with autism.
+We match our volunteers by looking for someone who has similar interests.
+The Volunteer will help the individual to access local activities, feel less isolated, build confidence and build relationships.

 Benefits to self

 - Help support Autistic children and adults to feel less isolated.

 - Build stronger and more inclusive communities.

 - Through your role individuals with autism will have opportunities to feel less isolated.

 - Parents will benefit from sharing the caring role therefore feeling less isolated and stressed.

 - The volunteer will help the family with actions to improve daily life and overcome challenges.

 - Full induction training will be provided on your role as well as Autism awareness training.